mkkvkmn/bones/README.md

 > When Flesh and Muscles Are Too Much

-A Python static site generator with multi-language and multi site support.
+A Python static site generator with multi-language and multi-site support.

 ## Quick Start